-So long as all Highway Bonds are held under a book-entry system by a securities depository (such as DTC), call notice is sent by the Bond Registrar only to the depository or its nominee.
-Selection of book-entry interests in the Highway Bonds called, and giving notice of the call to the owners of those interests called, is the sole responsibility of the depository and of its Direct and Indirect Participants.
-Any failure of the depository to advise any participant, or of any participant or any Indirect Participant to notify the book entry interest owners, of any such notice and in its content or effect will not affect the validity of any proceedings for the redemption of any Highway Bonds or portions of Highway Bonds.
-See "BOOK-ENTRY FORM" herein.
+So long as all Series O Highway Bonds are held under a book-entry system by a securities depository (such as DTC), call notice is sent by the Bond Registrar only to the depository or its nominee.
+Selection of book-entry interests in the Series O Highway Bonds called, and giving notice of the call to the owners of those interests called, is the sole responsibility of the depository and of its Direct and Indirect Participants.
+Any failure of the depository to advise any participant, or of any participant or any Indirect Participant to notify the book entry interest owners, of any such notice and in its content or effect will not affect the validity of any proceedings for the redemption of any Series O Highway Bonds or portions of Series O Highway Bonds.
+See Book-Entry Method.